OhVickie/Composting-App-UX/README.md

 items from great restaurants in the city.

 The features I decided to focus on for my design were **_“Barcode”_**, **_“Progress”_** and **_“Insights”_**.
-* **_“Barcode”_** allows users to scan the barcodes of the compostable items they want to donate.
+* **_“Barcode”_** allows users to scan the barcodes of the compostable items they want to donate
 * **_“Progress”_** enables users are able to set three monthly waste reductiongoals and track their progress towards their desired goal, allowing for the formation of food conservation or repurposing habits.
-They are also able to navigate to the “My Progress” screen to view their donation history.
+They are also able to navigate to the “My Progress” screen to view their donation history
-* The **_“Insights”_** feature provides a forum where users can share tips on better composting habits or related subjects.
+* The **_“Insights”_** feature provides a forum where users can share tips on better composting habits or related subjects

 ## Tools used:
 Adobe Photoshop